 - Errors and Omission Insurance

-These cover liabilities resulted from damage to a person or business caused by errors and omission.
+These cover liabilities resulting from damage to a person or business caused by errors and omissions.
 Businesses or professionals like real estate agents, investment advisors, architects, accountants, consultants, software developers will greatly benefit from this insurance coverage.

 - Data Compromise Coverage

 It covers business expenses resulting from a data breach.
 This insurance helps reimbursement of expenses like legal fees, informational materials, credit monitoring in case of a data breach.

 It protects vehicles operating on behalf of your business.
 This insurance covers leased, company-owned, personally owned vehicles used on behalf of the company.
 It covers liability and damage expenses.